Groodian/cloud-computing-technology/README.md

 The folder [kubernetes-install](kubernetes-install/) contains ansible scripts to deploy the kubernetes cluster to the deployed infrastructure.

 ## Kubernetes Deploy
-The folder [kubernetes-deploys](kubernetes-deploys/) contains terraform files to deploy applications like prometheus to the kubernetes cluster.
+The folder [kubernetes-deploys](kubernetes-deploys/) contains ansible scripts to deploy applications like prometheus to the kubernetes cluster.

+## Ansible Inventory
+The folder [ansible-inventory](ansible-inventory/) contains the ansible config.

 ## Connect to a node example
 ```